Excellence in Clergy Leadership Scholarship

 Partners in Health and Wholeness Mini-Grants

-Partners in Health and Wholeness (PHW), an initiative of the North Carolina Council of Churches that aims to connect health as a faith issue, is offering mini-grants ranging from $500 to $1,000 to support the congregation’s health ministry.
-In order to qualify for a mini-grant, congregations must first complete one of the three PHW certification levels.
+Partners in Health and Wholeness (PHW), an initiative of the North Carolina Council of Churches that aims to connect health as a faith issue, offers mini-grants to support the congregation’s health ministry.